 The Sharing Valuesets, Codes and Maps (SVCM) Profile defines a lightweight RESTful interface through which healthcare systems may retrieve centrally managed uniform nomenclature and mappings between code systems based on the HL7 healthcare interoperability resources (FHIR) specification.

-The SVCM Profile is an update to the IHE ITI Sharing Value Sets (SVS) and IHE Patient Care Coordination Concept Mapping (CMAP) Profiles, combining the functionalities of each and simplifying for a lighter weight, mobile-compatible transport and messaging format.
+The SVCM Profile leverages the IHE ITI Sharing Value Sets (SVS) and IHE Patient Care Coordination Concept Mapping (CMAP) Profiles, combining the functionalities of each and simplifying for a lighter weight, mobile-compatible transport and messaging format.
 This profile leverages HTTP transport, the JavaScript Object Notation (JSON), Simple-XML, and Representational State Transfer (REST).
-The payload format is defined by the HL7 FHIR draft standard.
+The payload format is defined by the HL7 FHIR standard.

 Using these patterns, the SVCM Profile provides a FHIR-based approach to sharing value sets, code systems, and concept maps, which is suitable for mobile and lightweight browser applications.